-- Chill the dough in the fridge for 15 minutes while preheating your oven to 350 F degrees.
+- Chill the dough in the fridge for at least 15 minutes while preheating your oven to 350 F degrees.

 - Bake for 14-16 minutes or until the edges of the cookie are golden brown.
 Remove from oven and allow to cool before removing from baking sheet.